MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ---
 title: Build a Copilot user experience with the PromptDialog page
-description: Learn how to use the PromptDialog page type ti create a copilot experience in the client.
+description: Learn how to use the PromptDialog page type to create a copilot experience in the client.
 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer